Key Takeaways

 Step 6: Evaluate specialty-specific vocabulary

-Some tools have stronger training data for primary care; others for oncology, psychiatry, or radiology.
-Ask vendors specifically about accuracy for your specialty and test with your real terminology during any trial.
+Moreover, Some tools have stronger training data for primary care; others for oncology, psychiatry, or radiology.
+Consequently, Ask vendors specifically about accuracy for your specialty and test with your real terminology during any trial.

 For clinicians who also handle typed documentation on mobile — finishing charts from their phone, responding to patient portal messages, or secure messaging outside the EHR — an AI keyboard like CleverType works well alongside dictation tools.
 It handles context-aware suggestions, grammar correction, and fast mobile typing with a privacy-first design — useful for the parts of clinical communication that happen outside the EHR workflow.

-Bottom line: the best dictation software isn't always the most expensive.
-HealOS at $49/month delivers strong results for solo practitioners and small clinics.
-Hospital systems benefit from enterprise-grade ambient tools with deep EHR integration.
-Match the tool to the actual workflow, not the marketing pitch.
+Nevertheless, Bottom line: the best dictation software isn't always the most expensive.
+Nonetheless, HealOS at $49/month delivers genuinely solid results for solo practitioners and small clinics.
+Hospital systems benefit most from enterprise-grade ambient tools with deep EHR integration.
+Match the tool to your actual workflow — not the marketing pitch.

 Frequently Asked Questions